pXius/xml-json-parser/README.md

 Be sure to build the Maven project first, using the included pom.xml to satisfy the dependencies.

 ## Testing:
 A suite of testing classes are included in this repo, along with a testData folder.
-The test data folder includes the original XML and JSON files after which this utility is built, as well as "broken or modified" versions of these files to satisfy unexpected data tests.
+The test data folder includes the original XML and JSON files after which this utility was built, as well as "broken or modified" versions of these files to satisfy unexpected data tests.

 ### Dependencies:
 - Commons-IO